 |9.
 Do you have to take a light-duty position if your employer offers it?|

 |If you are receiving benefits and your employer is offering you a light duty position, you can decide to accept or reject the offer.
 Your employer can file a petition to reduce the lost income benefits you receive.
 However, your employer will continue to provide these benefits during the petition process.|

 |10.
 If you are a sole proprietor with no employees, are you required to have workers’ compensation insurance?|

 |The short answer is no. Sole proprietors are not required to have workers’ compensation insurance.
 However, if the sole proprietor is paying anyone as an independent contractor (IC), there’s a chance insurance may be required.|

 Contact An Experienced Philadelphia Workers Compensation Lawyer Today

 Catastrophic injuries at work happen every day.
 Slips and falls or other work injuries can have a severe effect on your health and your finances.

 Our team may be able to help you get the compensation you need.
-Contact our Philadelphia Workers’ Compensation Lawyers at the Law Offices of Greg Prosmushkin.
+Contact our Workers’ Compensation Lawyers in Philadelphia, PA at the Law Offices of Greg Prosmushkin.
 Visit us online or call (215) 673-7733 to Schedule A Free Consultation and discuss your case today.